aloktj/trdp-studio/README.md

 backend can parse and validate TRDP content even on a clean checkout.
 Use this file when you need a known-good input for development, tests, or demos of the XML upload APIs.

+When you specifically need to exercise every PD/MD table in the UI (incoming + outgoing), load `config/bidirectional-trdp-config.xml`.
+That configuration defines one PD publisher, one PD subscriber, one MD publisher, and one MD listener so each direction bucket is populated immediately after import.

 ---